bitkarrot/0x20bf/README.md

 ## Abstract

 This document describes the ox20bf protocol message structure and related operations associated with message field ordering and data typing.
 0x20bf is meant to be simple, enabling flexability of implementation.
 Gnupg is used for text message encryption.
 Git version control is used for archiving messages.
-These dependancies are for convienence.

 ## Protocol - Field definitions